nareshbhatia/bullsfirst-exercise/exercises/exercise-2-sign-in-page.md

   should simply navigate to a blank Accounts page (route is `/accounts`).
 - Make sure you have good unit test coverage, e.g. test that field validations are working.
+- Update the authentication integration test to make sure that the _Sign In_ page navigates to the _Accounts_ page when the validations are successful.
+- Write a new integration test to verify failed form validations.
 - Attach screenshots of the sign-in page to your pull request to show responsive behavior.
   - mobile (460 x 800)